UoMResearchIT/mine-the-gaps/README.md

 ![Arizona_Chloride](images/mine-the-gaps_screenshot_US_Arizona_Chloride.png)

+# Test locally
-# How to set up a test version running on a development (test) server
+How to set up a test version running on a development (test) server.
 The following notes are to get this web app running on *your own machine*, using Django's development server which runs on your machine's localhost.